wdi-sg/activerecord-intro/readme.md

 simple pattern to manipulate data.

-### Convention Over configuration (10 / 35)
+### Convention Over Configuration (10 / 35)

-Before we get started with code, let's highlight a reoccurring theme with Active Record and Rails in general.
+Before we get started with code, let's highlight a reoccurring theme with Active Record, Rails, and frameworks in general.
 You'll often hear us say, "Convention Over Configuration."
 Before we discuss the concept as a class, take 30 seconds to think about what that phrase means--why *might* we prefer convention over configuration?

 <details>
 <summary><strong>Question:</strong>  Without getting into the specifics of AR, what do you think we mean by convention over configuration?</summary>
 <br>

-> Active Record and Rails, and other frameworks have a whole bunch of conventions that they follow so that you do not have to mess with different configuration details later.
+> Active Record, Rails, and other frameworks have a whole bunch of conventions that they follow so that you do not have to mess with different configuration details later.
 These conventions exist because developers arrive at a consensus on best practices.
 These road-tested conventions allow us to spend less time trying to configure when there already is an accepted way to do things.
 Thanks to the programmers who have come before us, we inherit a well-designed, default configuration that spares us from many headaches that we'd encounter if we were building things from scratch (yikes!).
 >
 > Some of the common ones we will encounter are naming conventions such as: plural vs single, Capitalized/ALL_CAPS_SNAKE_CASE/lowercase, camelCase/kabob-case/snake_case.
 Obeying the naming conventions in Active Record, particularly regarding what is singular vs. what is plural, saves you a good deal of headaches.